duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 * The wires on the IN side - NOT the OUT side - of the BEC are soldered to the PDB

 ```

+### Solder the UBEC to the PDB
+Tin the ends of the red and black wires that are connected to the side of the UBEC that is labeled INPUT (they're pre-tinned, you should cut the cable and tin it again).

+Solder the BEC red (+) IN wire to the positive (+) pad on the PDB 12V pad, and solder the black (-) IN wire to the GND pad on the PDB, as shown in the image.

+[TODO: ADD PICTURE OF UBEC SOLDERED]

 ```{admonition} Check ✅